DLinIoTedge/dltrainBook/Data-Set/MNIST/Readme.md

 # MNIST(Modified National Institute of Standards and Technology)

+MNIST is a classic problem in machine learning.

+The problem is to look at greyscale 28x28 pixel images of handwritten digits and determine which digit the image represents, for all the digits from zero to nine.

+##  Data for Traning Deep Learning Networks Model

+train-images-idx3-ubyte.gz training set images:
+  1. 55000 training images,
+  2. 5000 validation images t

+train-labels-idx1-ubyte.gz training set
+   1. labels matching the images

+##  Data for Test Deep Learning Networks Model

+t10k-images-idx3-ubyte.gz test set images
+  1. 10000 images

+t10k-labels-idx1-ubyte.gz test set
+   1. labels matching the images

+Files themselves are not in any standard image format and are manually unpacked (following the instructions available at the website) by the extract_images() and extract_labels() functions in input_data.py.

+Image data is extracted into a 2d tensor of: [image index, pixel index] where each entry is the intensity value of a specific pixel in a specific image, rescaled from [0, 255] to [-0.5, 0.5].

+“image index” corresponds to an image in the dataset, counting up from zero to the size of the dataset.

+And  “pixel index” corresponds to a specific pixel in that image, ranging from zero to the number of pixels in the image.

+The 60000 examples in the train-* files are then split into 55000 examples for training and 5000 examples for validation.
+For all of the 28x28 pixel greyscale images in the datasets the image size is 784 and so the output tensor for the training set images is of shape [55000, 784].

+The label data is extracted into a 1d tensor of: [image index] with the class identifier for each example as the value.
+For the training set labels, this would then be of shape [55000].

 Dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.
 The original black and white images of NIST had been converted to grayscale in dimensions of 28*28 pixels in width and height, making a total of 784 pixels.
 Pixel values range from 0 to 255, where higher numbers indicate darkness and lower as lightness.

         Pixel Value :   0 or 1   ( or 0 to 255 ?? )